unaben/boolean-uk-tech-test-js-grad/README.md

 # Graduate JS exercise

-Hello hello, thanks for taking your time to complete this exercise.
+Hello, thanks for taking the time to complete this exercise.

 ## Setup